nvda-es/devguides_translation/original_docs/nvdaPy3.md

 * Six 1.11.0 (mandatory)
 * SCons 3.0.1 (mandatory)
 * comtypes 1.1.7 (mandatory)
-* Pywin32 extensions build 223 for Python 3.7 (mandatory)
+* Pywin32 extensions build 223 for Python 3.7 (optional)
 * pyserial for Python 3.7 (mandatory for debugging braille displays)
 * Configobj 5.1.0 (mandatory)
 * Any other dependencies advertising support for Python 2.x in one package or a separate release for Python 3.x
-* A replacement for py2exe for binary distribution (not mandatory until binary distributions are ready to be built)
-* A replacement for txt2tags for generating documentation (not mandatory until binary distributions are to be built)

 ### Running Python 3 version of NVDA